 To refine and further develop the Taking Action on Overuse Framework, and build tools and resources from real-world experience, the MacColl Center for Health Care Innovation is partnering with three health care organizations representing different health care settings.
-What we learn will inform the evolution of our Framework and change package and the production of an implementation guide during 2017.
+What we learn will inform the evolution of our Framework and change package and the production of an implementation guide.

 Swedish Medical Group is a large hospital system in the Puget Sound area of Washington state.
 Their work will look at the phenomenon of “familiar faces”—patients who have a high readmission rate.
 They will create Care Plans for select patients in this cohort while tracking correlated utilization reduction.